KayDomrose/clocker/README.md

 ## Installation

 ### Supported OS
-clocker is tested only on OSX yet.
+clocker is only tested on macOS yet.

-Linux may also be supported, as clocker only uses terraform, docker and some basic cli tools under the hood.
+Linux may also be supported, as clocker only uses terraform, docker and some basic commands under the hood.

 ### Prerequisites